HotPocketHPE/mhguide/README.md

 **This is a guide to the mechanics of the Monster Hunter series.** MH's mechanics are deep and multi-faceted, but not always clear.
 Particular attention will be given to the fundamentals of combat.
 Other aspects of the series, such as lore or detailed builds, are well-covered already across the Internet.

-**This guide is focused on generalities, not specifics.** Armor sets, monster tutorials, and game-specific mechanics such as underwater combat or hunting styles/arts won't be included.
+**This guide is focused on generalities, not specifics.** Armor sets, monster tutorials, etc. won't be included.
 The idea is to help you figure things out on your own, or at least know what to Google.
 However, examples of specific situations will be used to illustrate general concepts.

 **This guide is targeted towards late 2nd-4th gen games.** This means:
 * the 2nd gen game Freedom Unite.